dfroberg/cluster/docs/index.md

 The Git repository contains the following directories under `cluster` and are ordered below by how Flux will apply them.

 - **base** directory is the entrypoint to Flux
+- **init** directory contains SOPS and other secrets inittialization.
 - **crds** directory contains custom resource definitions (CRDs) that need to exist globally in your cluster before anything else exists
 - **core** directory (depends on **crds**) are important infrastructure applications (grouped by namespace) that should never be pruned by Flux
 - **apps** directory (depends on **core**) is where your common applications (grouped by namespace) could be placed, Flux will prune resources here if they are not tracked by Git anymore